 5 Top Snow Tubing Hills for the Family

-This is not your grandparent's snow tubing, either.
-This is tubing in style!
+We're not talking about a leisurely jaunt down a hill on a sled.
+We're talking about tubing in style!
 This is 100-foot vertical drop, multiple-chute, fabric-covered tubes with a lift to the top of the hill tubing.
 These are winter facilities that make their own snow, come with a nice chalet, and serve sandwiches, chili and hot pizza.

 So, here's a look at five of Wisconsin's top snow tubing facilities; five family places to really warm up during the winter snow tubing season.

 Sylvan Hill Park is the biggest snow tubing hill in the state and lures kids of all ages to "Sit down…Hold on…Push off…Scream…Repeat!
 "Six chutes pave a path down a pair of hills with 133 feet of elevation and two wire tows return you quickly to the top.
 The chalet snack bar serves pizza, nachos, soft pretzels and pre-packaged foods, plus hot and cold beverages.
 The lighted hills operates mid-December through early March, Fri and Sat evenings, plus Sat and Sun afternoons.
 There is also a 2.1 km cross country ski trail system (Single track and a skating lane) and a 1.2 km snowshoe trail system within Sylvan Hill Park for added winter fun.